JOULE (J) is the unit of energy in SI units

 1 J/s (Joule per second) = 1 W (Watt)

 often encounter power and energy in our daily lives.
 The concept of Energy (or more appropriately the exchange of Energy) is related to the latent ability to do work or transfer heat (and thus cause a change in the Temperature).
 Energy is a relative quantity and only the change is energy is measurable because the amount of useful (or usable) energy for any objective is always measured relative to some base state.
-Base states for example could be room temperature and room pressure or O°K).
+Base states for example could be room temperature and room pressure or 0°K).
 The amount of energy-exchange however does not need to be referred to a base state.
 The energy exchange can be by transfer of Work, Heat or Mass between a system and its surroundings or vice-versa.
 Very often the system of interest is thought to be enveloped in what is called the control volume boundaries and the system itself is referred to as the control volume.
 This control volume is the object of study in most energy-problems.
 In the paragraphs below you will learn that that the efficiency of the first objective of the previous sentence is limited by what we will call the First Law of Thermodynamics and the second objective is limited by the Second Law of Thermodynamics.
 The Joule (J) is the unit of energy in SI units.
-Other common units are BTU's, kJ (kilojoules), and kWhr (kilowatt-hour) or units that give pressure per unit volume.
+Other common units are BTU's, kJ (kiloJoules), and kWhr (kiloWatt-hour) or units from combination of properties such as PV, TS or uM.
+Additions of these combinations will also have the units of energy.
+Here P is absolute pressure, V is Volume, T is absolute temperature, S is entropy (explained below in detail), u is chemical potential (per unit mass) and M is mass.

-There is a conversion calculator table below to assist you with units conversion.
+There is a conversion calculator table below to assist you with a feel for every unit and another that is a comprehensive units conversion calculator.

 Power is oomph!
 Power is the amount of energy that is converted